gileli121/JCopy/README.md

 # JCopy - Java Clipboard Manager
-JCopy is an Open Source application that helps you to work more easily buy managing your clipboard.
+JCopy is an Open Source application that helps you to work more easily by managing your clipboard.

 A lot of times you may need to type something that you already typed such as a piece of code, phone number, password and more. so you have to go to some document or whatever it be to get the stuff you need to type again.